ramapitecusment/Ramilchat/README.md

 # Ramilchat
 #Wit Facebook Chatbot for international students

+For years, in-person meetings and phone calls were the dominant means of communication in society and business.
+Nowadays, with the rise of the internet, a multitude of new options became available (email, social media, mobile apps or filling out a form on a website and waiting for a follow-up).
+However, recently, the rise of real-time messaging has led to a fundamental shift in how people prefer to communicate with one another.
+[1]
+	Chatbots are staring to become more and more popular, even more now that they can study, and answer questions in a shorter time.
+Our group is composed by international students, and we want to use this technology to support future international students in FH Joanneum, because we understand all difficulties living in a different country with different traditions.
+We conducted a survey between international students and we found that the biggest difficulties are:
+1. Timetable changes;
+2. Administrative questions;
+3. Contacts of international office;
+4. Working hours of Mensa;
+5. Working hours of international office;
+6. Additional information for incoming students;
+7. Upcoming events;
+8. How to find Moodle and Official website of FH Joanneum;
+9. Currency of EUR;
+10. Weather changes;
+11. Etc.;
+Our main goal is to create a chatbot to make it easier for new students to adapt in a new environment.
+Therefore, we decided to implement most of the features mentioned above as well as simple conversation with users.
+In the future, the chatbot can be developed, trained, educated in a way that it will be able to answer almost every question of the student (not only incoming ones) and notify all students of FH Joanneum about:
+  1. Exam dates;
+  2. Deadlines;
+  3. Grades;
+  4. And other academic issues;

 A Python bot, that contains a Flask server designed to be deployed on Heroku.
 The application uses a bot made using the Python API from Wit.ai and the Facebook Messenger API.

-The bot is designed to provide real-time weather updates on Messenger using the pywapi wrapper for the Weather.com API.

 # Initial Installation
 Fork this repository and clone.